The Hausdorff- and Nagata-dimension of M\"obius spaces: The Nagata-dimension of strong M obius spaces

-The goal of this section is to prove Theorem \ref{thm:NagataInvariance}.
-If the Nagata-dimension of quasi-metric spaces is invariant under rescaling and involution, it is also invariant under M\"obius equivalence by the same argument we used to prove M\"obius invariance of the Hausdorff-dimension.
-Since the Nagata-dimension is invariant under bi-Lipschitz maps, we immediately see that it is invariant under rescaling.
-Thus, we are left to prove that the Nagata-dimension is invariant under taking involution.
-This is the content of the following proposition which is a generalization of a result due to Xiangdong (cf.\,\cite{XieXiangdong}).
+As for the Hausdorff-dimension, in order to prove Theorem \ref{thm:NagataInvariance}, we need to show that the Nagata-dimension of quasi-metric spaces is invariant under rescaling and involution.
+One can see directly from the definition that the Nagata-dimension is invariant under rescaling (in fact, it is invariant under bi-Lipschitz maps).
+We are left to prove that the Nagata-dimension is invariant under taking involution.
+This is the content of the following proposition which is a generalization of a result due to Xiangdong (cf.\,Theorem 4.2 and Proposition 4.3 in \cite{XieXiangdong}).

-\begin{prop} Let $d$ be a $K$-quasi-metric on $X$, $o \in X \diagdown \{ \infty \}$.
-Let $d_o$ be the involution of $d$ at the point $o$.
+\begin{prop} Let $\rho$ be a $K$-quasi-metric on $Z$, $o \in Z \diagdown \{ \infty \}$.
+Let $\rho_o$ be the involution of $\rho$ at the point $o$.
 Then

 \end{prop}